Job Opening

 1. Frequent need to see, walk, sit, stand, talk, and hear.

-2. Intermittent physical activities including bending, reaching, crouching, kneeling, and prolong
+2. Intermittent physical activities including bending, reaching, crouching, kneeling, and

-periods of sitting.
+prolonged periods of sitting.

 3. Ability to read, write, and communicate in English.